Bartlett Cove, Glacier Bay National Park and Preserve

 by | Apr 29, 2022

-Glacier Bay National Monument was established in 1925, but no personnel were assigned to the monument until 1949 when a seasonal ranger was stationed at Bartlett Cove.
-In 1953, the national monument was managed from Bartlett Cove and an administrative office near Juneau.
-Starting in 1957, the facilities at Bartlett Cove were expanded with employee housing and maintenance facilities as part of the Mission 66 program that celebrated the 50th anniversary of the National Park Service.
-The Glacier Bay Lodge was built to accommodate guests in 1966 and beginning in 1969, cruise ships became regular seasonal visitors to Bartlett Cove.
-In 1971, the Alaska Native Claims Settlement Act set aside 80,000,000 acres (32,000,000 ha) of Alaskan public lands as eligible for inclusion in the national park system.
-In 1978, President Jimmy Carter used his authority under the Antiquities Act to proclaim fifteen National Park units in Alaska.
-In 1980, the Alaska National Interest Lands Conservation Act was signed into law establishing Glacier Bay National Park and Preserve with 3.2 million acres (1.3 million ha) including the original national monument.
-The chief distinction between national park and national preserve lands is that sport hunting is permitted in accordance with Alaskan game regulations in the preserve but prohibited in the park.
-In 1992, Glacier Bay National Park and Preserve was added to the transborder UNESCO World Heritage Site with 25 million acres (10 million ha) that included Kluane National Park, Wrangell-St. Elias National Park and Preserve, and the Tatshenshini-Alsek National Park, to create one of the world’s largest international protected areas.
-As a national park experience, Glacier Bay delivers powerful natural and cultural experiences every day, while annually hosting about 560,000 visitors.
-The majority of these park visitors are cruise ship passengers aboard vessels that do not enter Bartlett Cove and who never set foot on land in the park.
-The Glacier Bay front-country encompasses 7,120 acres (2,881 ha) centered around Bartlett Cove, the only developed area where visitor services are available.
-Front-country visitors typically arrive at the Bartlett Cove public dock or by paved road from the nearby gateway community of Gustavus.
-The Gustavus airport supports regular small plane and seasonal jet service.
-The Alaska Marine Highway dock provides year-round passenger and vehicle ferry service.
+Glacier Bay National Monument was established in 1925, but no personnel were assigned until 1949, when a seasonal ranger was stationed at Bartlett Cove.
+By 1953, the monument was managed from Bartlett Cove and an administrative office near Juneau.
+Starting in 1957, Bartlett Cove facilities were expanded with employee housing and maintenance buildings as part of the Mission 66 program, which marked the 50th anniversary of the National Park Service.
+The Glacier Bay Lodge opened in 1966, and by 1969, cruise ships had become regular seasonal visitors.
+The Alaska Native Claims Settlement Act of 1971 set aside 80 million acres (32 million ha) of public land for potential inclusion in the national park system.
+In 1978, President Jimmy Carter used the Antiquities Act to proclaim 15 new National Park units in Alaska.
+Two years later, the Alaska National Interest Lands Conservation Act formally established Glacier Bay National Park and Preserve, encompassing 3.2 million acres (1.3 million ha), including the original monument.
+The main distinction between national park and preserve lands is that sport hunting, regulated under Alaskan game laws, is permitted in preserves but prohibited in parks.
+In 1992, Glacier Bay was added to a transborder UNESCO World Heritage Site covering 25 million acres (10 million ha), including Kluane National Park, Wrangell-St. Elias National Park and Preserve, and the Tatshenshini-Alsek National Park—creating one of the world’s largest international protected areas.
+Glacier Bay hosts about 560,000 visitors annually, most arriving aboard cruise ships that bypass Bartlett Cove and never land in the park.
+The front-country, encompassing 7,120 acres (2,881 ha) around Bartlett Cove, is the only developed area with visitor services.
+It is accessible via a public dock or a paved road from Gustavus, which also has an airport with regular small-plane and seasonal jet service.
+Year-round ferry access is available via the Alaska Marine Highway dock.
 Read more here and here.
-Explore more of Bartlett Cove here:
+Explore more of Bartlett Cove and Glacier Bay National Park and Preserve here:

 About the background graphic